omeka/omeka-s-enduser/docs/sites/site_pages.md

 Page blocks are designed to offer an array of authoring tools for whatever kind of page you may be writing.
 Third-party and user-submitted modules may add other page blocks to the ones built and maintained by the Omeka team.

 ### Asset

-Include files that are not media attached to items (such as a logo or banner).
+Displays files that are not media attached to items (such as a logo or banner).
 Users may upload new assets or select from existing assets.

 ![Asset block with asset selection sidebar open, including an asset upload option and an asset selection option](sitesfiles/sitepg_asset_selection.png)